Configure Aggregates

 Editing scope is intentionally narrow:

-- Editable — schedule (cron + enabled), status (active / retired), include-quantiles toggle, refresh-now trigger.
+- Editable — schedule (cron + enabled), status (active / retired), include-quantiles and include-stats toggles, refresh-now trigger.

 - Read-only — target, grain, measures.
 The drawer renders these as static chips with the note "To change the shape, delete this aggregate and create a new one."
 Aggregate shape changes go through delete-and-recreate so the physical table identity matches the definition.